 White One Page Brand Guidelines Template1

 That’s where a simple cheat sheet will do the trick.
-The brand guidelines template above outlines some of the most important facets of your visual brand.
+The above brand guidelines template outlines some of the most important facets of your visual brand.
 This condensed version of the brand style guide is easy to pin up in your workspace.

 Black one page brand guidelines poster